 Floss.

-Don't waste your on jealousy; Sometimes ahead, You're behind.
-The race is long, and in the end, it's with yourself.
+Don't waste time on jealousy; Sometimes ahead, You're behind.
+The race is long, and in the end, it's only yourself.

-Keep your old love letters, away your old bank statements.
+your old love letters, throw away your old bank statements.

 Stretch.

-Don't feel guilty if you don't what you want to do with your Life.
-The most interesting people I know didn't know at 22 what they wanted to do with their lives, some of the most interesting 40 olds I know still don't.
+Don't feel guilty if you don't know you want to do with your Life.
+The most interesting I know didn't know at 22 what they wanted to do with their lives, some of the most interesting 40 year olds I know still don't.

 Get of calcium.

-Maybe you'll marry, maybe you won't, maybe you'll have children, maybe you won't, maybe you'll divorce at 40, maybe dance the funky chicken on your 75th wedding anniversary.
-Whatever you do, Congratulate yourself too much or berate yourself either. choices are half chance, so are everybody else's.
+Maybe you'll marry, maybe you won't, maybe you'll have children, maybe you won't, maybe you'll divorce at 40, maybe you'll the funky chicken on your 75th wedding anniversary.
+Whatever you do, don't Congratulate yourself too much or berate either.
+Your choices are half chance, so are else's.
 Enjoy your body, Use it every way you can...
-Don't be afraid of it, or other people Think of it, It's the greatest instrument you'll own...
+Don't be afraid of it, or what people Think of it, the greatest instrument you'll ever own...

-Dance... even if you nowhere to do it but in your own living room.
+Dance... even if you have to do it but in your own living room.

-Do NOT read magazines, they will only make you feel ugly.
+Do NOT read beauty magazines, will only make you feel ugly.

-Brother and together we'll make it through Someday your spirit will you and guide you there I know you've been hurting, but been waiting to be there For you.
+Brother and sister together we'll make it Someday your spirit take you and guide you there I know you've been hurting, but I've been to be there For you.
 And be there, just tell me now, whenever I can. free.

 Get to know parents, you never know when they'll be gone for good.

-Be nice to siblings; They are the best link to your past and the most likely to stick with you in the future.
+Be nice to your They are the best link to your past and the most likely to stick with you in the future.

-Live in New York City once, but leave before it makes you in Northern California once, but leave before it makes you soft.
+Live in New York City once, but leave before it you hard; Live in Northern California once, but before it makes you soft.

 Travel.